pepopo978/turtlewowsim/README.md

 # turtlewowsim

-Simulation for Turtle WoW that currently supports Fire/Frost Mages and Warlocks.
+Simulation for Turtle WoW that currently supports Fire/Frost Mages and Boomkins.
+Warlocks need to be updated for 1.17.2 started doing it but not done.

 ## Installation